MFG Lite - System DB and Login Implementation

 Purpose

-• Defines which modules are enabled for a company.
+• Defines which modules are enabled for a client.

 Rules